morganthrapp/Pylons-lang/README.md

 Variables and constants must be defined with capital letters.

+Implicitly prints the stack at the end of the instruction set.

 Supports the following things:

 1. Appending number to the stack `\d`.